cheap flights to China

 What To See In China

 A comprehensive list of the sights to see and things to do in China would have us here all day.
-So here are just some of the main attractions of China:
+So here are just some of the main attractions of China, you can get more inspiration from our round up of pictures that will make you want to visit China, right away.

 Great Wall of China - Completed during the Ming dynasty, the Great Wall of China was built to defend China's borders from invaders and is both the world's longest wall and a UNESCO World Heritage Site.
 This is simply a must-see for any visitor to China.